Planned maintenance

 Linköping University, Department of Medical and Health Sciences, Linköping, Sweden.

-Overweight and obesity impair left ventricular systolic function as measured by left ventricular ejection fraction and global longitudinal strain2018In: Cardiovascular Diabetology, ISSN 1475-2840, E-ISSN 1475-2840, Vol. 17, no 1, article id 113Article in journal (Refereed)
+Overweight and obesity impair left ventricular systolic function as measured by left ventricular ejection fraction and global longitudinal strain2018In: Cardiovascular Diabetology, E-ISSN 1475-2840, Vol. 17, no 1, article id 113Article in journal (Refereed)

 Abstract [en]